Register Star Runs Series on Local Haunts

 At the time, Dunton was said to have been suffering from dementia.
 Decades after her death, there have been reports of strange encounters in and around the home.
 [More…]

-Posted on October 22, 2014, in Articles and tagged Alfred Countryman, Blood's Point Road, Boone County, Charles Guiteau, Freeport, Greenwood Cemetery, Nellie Dunton, Rockford, Stevenson County, Winnebago County.
+Posted on October 22, 2014, in Press and tagged Alfred Countryman, Blood's Point Road, Boone County, Charles Guiteau, Freeport, Greenwood Cemetery, Nellie Dunton, Rockford, Stevenson County, Winnebago County.
 Bookmark the permalink.
 Leave a comment.